MVPet/Project-V/index.md

 <b><i>Development Time: July 2016 to December 2016</i></b><br>
 </h4>
 <br>
-<p>This is my most recent project and last fan game I will develop.
+<p>This is my most recent project and last fan game I developed.
 The project began after reading the rumor about the fabled Capcom Vs. Capcom game that, had it been made, would have been based on Marvel Vs Capcom 3.
 I have always wanted to create a fighting game and with the lack of a Capcom Versus game, I decided to take a shot at developing a Capcom Vs. Capcom.
 However, with the recent announcement of Marvel Vs Capcom Infinite and ports of Ultimate Marvel Vs Capcom 3, I have decided to stop development on this fan game.<p>

 <h3><p align="center">Framework Design</p></h3>